workos/template-convex-tanstack-react-start-authkit/README.md

    npm run dev
    ```

-   This starts both the Next.js frontend and Convex backend in parallel
+   This starts both the Vite dev server (TanStack Start frontend) and Convex backend in parallel

 6. Open [http://localhost:3000](http://localhost:3000) to see your app